dsleo/dsleo.github.io/_posts/2026-03-14-agi-last-stop.md

 ### Level 2 — Analogical reasoning
 Analogical reasoning allows a system to transfer relational structure from one domain to another: recognizing that two situations share the same underlying pattern even if their surface details differ.

 This is not merely saying "A virus is like a computer worm because both infect things."
-A stronger example comes from the birth of financial mathematics.
+A stronger historical example comes from the birth of financial mathematics.
 In the 1970s, [Black and Scholes](https://www.sfu.ca/~kkasa/BlackScholes_73.pdf) derived a partial differential equation governing the price of a European option.
 After a logarithmic change of variables and a rescaling of time, this equation reduced to the classical heat equation.

 Option pricing is mathematically equivalent to a diffusion process.
 And as a consequence, analytical techniques, such as fundamental solutions, Green’s functions, and Fourier methods, can be directly applied.

-More generally, analogical reasoning operates by identifying structure-preserving correspondences (isomorphism perhaps) between domains.
+More generally, analogical reasoning operates by identifying structure-preserving correspondences between domains[^3].
 Once such a correspondence is established, frameworks and tools developed in one field can be pulled back and applied to another.

+There are plethora of such examples throughout science.
+For instance, a [bridge was just established](https://www.quantamagazine.org/a-new-bridge-links-the-strange-math-of-infinity-to-computer-science-20251121/) by Anton Bernshteyn between descriptive set theory and distributed computing by relating measurable colorings of infinite graphs to the behavior of local network algorithms.

 Evidence that current language models possess this kind of deep, robust analogical reasoning remains limited.
-While they can often generate convincing analogies in language, it is unclear whether they perform the kind of structural mapping required for scientific discovery.
+They might often generate convincing analogies in language, it is unclear whether they can perform the kind of structural mapping required for scientific discovery.

 ### Level 3 — Full scientific creativity
 At the highest level lies scientific creativity: the ability to invent entirely new conceptual frameworks and evaluate competing theories.
 This is the territory of mythical figures like Albert Einstein or Alexander Grothendieck, where new mathematics or physics reshapes the field itself.